Table of Contents

 Why Flow Visualization is important

-- human mind can understand physically well compared to theatrical concept of any subject.
-A real pictures os equivalent to
+- Humans can understand physically well compared to the theatrical concept of any subject.

-- Visual examination of flow field has important before evolution of numerical or CFD methods
+- Visual examination of flow field has important before the evolution of numerical or CFD methods

 - Physical understanding of flow phenomenon